-Option 2: Install A Pre-Made Theme & Simply Migrate Your Content
+Option 2: Install A Pre-Made Theme & Migrate Your Content

-If you have got the hosting plan for your existing website, then you need to spend any kind of money for this method unless you’re opting for a premium theme.
+If you have got the hosting plan for your existing website, then you need to spend any money on this method unless you’re opting for a premium theme.

-The plugin which is used for importing the content comes at a free of cost.
+The plugin used for importing the content comes at a free of cost.

 Option 3: Hiring A Dedicated Developer For Website Redesign

-This is the easiest option out of all the three which are listed here.
-The reason behind that is, it will not require you to do much and the cost will vary on the developer you’re looking to hire.
+It is the easiest option out of all the three which are listed here.
+The reason behind that is, it will not require you to do much, and the cost will vary on the developer you’re looking to hire.

-However, we would advise you to contact any Custom WordPress Development Company for this kind of complicated & time-consuming project.
+However, we would advise you to contact any Custom WordPress Development Company for this complicated & time-consuming project.